gatsbyjs/gatsby/docs/contributing/docs-writing-process.md

 3. Look at the [learning workflow meta issue](https://github.com/gatsbyjs/gatsby/issues/13708) to find active areas looking for docs.

 4. Read through the existing Gatsby docs information and find gaps in topic coverage.
 Is there an area you feel is missing?
-[File an issue](/contributing/how-to-file-an-issue/) first to discuss, then implement in a PR.
+[File an issue](/contributing/how-to-file-an-issue/) to discuss it.
+If the team determines it warrants documentation, implement in a PR.

 5. Observe common points of confusion or rough edges through user feedback and recommend solutions.